 In this document, we have summarised the key findings and recommendations.
-A longer report is available on the CDI website.
+A longer report will be available on the CDI website by December 2024.

 Key findings

 Careers are vital to our wider lives and sense of wellbeing

 We found evidence for how important careers are to the rest of life: People who feel positive about their careers are about twice as likely to feel positive about their wider lives (86% vs 45%).